Classic Bites: Short Reviews

 Starting its life as a collection of homemade skateboarding videos alongside his friends Keire Johnson and Zack Mulligan, Bing Liu offers us a vivid portrait of his community Rockford, Illinois.
 Here the lives of the boys and young men who provided him with the stability of escapism and belonging growing up are placed centre stage alongside the thrill of skateboarding and the reality of family life.
 The result is a deeply emotional journey of self-discovery, poverty and domestic conflict as we follow a group of young men who sit on the margins of the so-called American dream.

 Classic Bites: WarGames is available to rent, buy or stream.

-Attached initially to director Martin Brest, WarGames was to be an out and out thriller; however, worried the film may end up too dark for its 80s audience, The studio quickly replaced Brest with John Badham.
+Attached initially to director Martin Brest, WarGames was to be an out-and-out thriller; however, worried the film may end up too dark for its 80s audience, The studio quickly replaced Brest with John Badham.
 Badham would lighten the tone of WarGames while building on the hacker elements of the original script.
-His vision, leading WarGames to become a far more teenage orientated thriller.
+His vision led WarGames to become a far more teenage-orientated thriller.
 This change in direction worked, with WarGames becoming a smash hit in 83, its box office impact defined by the introduction of America’s first policies on data surveillance and protection.

 Horror Hospital (1973)

 Classic Bites: Horror Hospital is now available to rent or buy.